-While a cage can provide a safe refuge and home environment for pet birds, most cages are too small to allow birds to fly freely and can severely restrict the bird’s ability to exercise and express its normal behaviour.
-For this reason, where birds are permanently confined in a cage they should have access to a flight aviary or be given regular opportunities to fly in a safe environment outside their cage (such as indoors).
+While a cage can provide a safe refuge and home environment for pet birds, most cages are too small to allow birds to fly freely and can severely restrict the bird’s ability to exercise and express normal behaviour.
+For this reason, where birds are permanently confined in a cage, they should have access to a flight aviary or be given regular opportunities to fly in a safe indoor environment outside their cage.

 The following guidelines will help you to work out the minimum size of the home cage environment you should have for your pet birds:

 - The minimum width of a cage for a pair of birds should be three times their combined wing span.